-When I told friends about it, there first reaction was: “Oh, so you have a yogurt maker at home!”
-That makes me laugh because I realize how easily we are sold on machines, thinking that they always make life easier.
+When I told friends about it, their first reaction was: “Oh, so you have a yogurt maker at home!”
+That makes me laugh.
+It made me realize how easily we are sold on machines, thinking that they always make life easier.
 In the case of yogurt let me tell you that you don’t need any expensive yogurt maker (neither do you need a cheap one).
 Save the money for really nice electronic toys, and take out a jar and some towels.

 - 1 l whole milk

 - Pour the milk in a pot and heat it until it almost boils.
 Let it simmer for about 5 minutes.

 - Let the milk cool down to 40 to 45°C (110°F).
 I don't use a thermometer, but touch the milk - when it's hot, but you can still touch it without burning yourself, it's the right temperature.